Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US009/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a client, I want to leave a message to the agent to schedule a visit to a property of my interest.